MLGeophysics/community/docs/contributing.md

 ## On GitHub

-We have set up this website to be automatically generated and deployed via ReadTheDocs so anyone with write privileges can contribute content and have the website immediately reflect their contributions!
+We have set up this website to be automatically generated and deployed via Travis-CI so anyone with write privileges can contribute content and have the website immediately reflect their contributions!